 - Level 3 Aerospace and Aviation (Development Competence)

 All of the qualification requirements in the foundation and development phase are mandatory outcomes for the completion and final certification of the Apprenticeship Standard.
 Each qualification has a core and options approach and employers will select the most applicable pathway and unit options to meet their business requirements.
 Further detail can be found in the Employer Occupational Brief which is an annex to the Assessment Plan.

 There will be an assessment at the end of the development phase where the apprentice will need to demonstrate full competence against the qualification outcomes for knowledge, skills and behaviours, set out in the Standard and Employer Occupational Brief.
 On successful completion of the employer endorsement phase (sign off) apprentices will be then be put forward to be awarded their Apprenticeship completion certificate.

 This Apprenticeship will be recognised by the Training Requirements Authority (TRA) at the appropriate level of professional competence.

 Level and Review

-This Apprenticeship Standard is at Level 2 (equivalent to GCSEs at A*-C) and will be reviewed after three years to ensure it continues to meet employers' requirements and provides the basis for progression to higher qualifications and or job roles.
+This Apprenticeship Standard is at Level 3 (equivalent to two A levels A*- C grade) and will be reviewed after three years to ensure it continues to meet employers' requirements and provides the basis for progression to higher qualifications and or job roles.

 This page contains public sector information licensed under the Open Government Licence v1.0.
 The information provider is the Institute for Apprenticeships and Technical Education.